 Bwindi Impenetrable Forest

 Today offers the option for a second gorilla trek in the Bwindi Forest (note that this needs to be arranged at the time of booking).
-Those who haven’t booked a second trek will have the option to take a forest walk in search of the many monkey species and exceptional birdlife, or take a community walk visiting a local school or orphanage in the village.
+Those who haven’t booked a second trek have the option to take a forest walk in search of the many monkey species and exceptional birdlife, or take a community walk visiting a local school or orphanage in the village.

 -